openuado/niet/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f {dquote,ifs,yaml,newline,json,squote}, --format {dquote,ifs,yaml,newline,json,squote}
+  -h, --help            show this help message and exit -f {ifs,squote,newline,dquote,yaml,json}, --format {ifs,squote,newline,dquote,yaml,json}
                         output format
+  -s, --silent          silent mode, doesn't display message when element was
+                        not found
+  -v, --version         print the Niet version number and exit (also
+                        --version)

 output formats:
-  dquote        Add double quotes to result ifs   Return all elements of a list separated by IFS env var yaml  Return object in YAML newline       Return all element of a list in a new line json  Return object in JSON squote        Add single quotes to result
+  ifs   Return all elements of a list separated by IFS env var squote        Add single quotes to result newline       Return all element of a list in a new line dquote        Add double quotes to result yaml  Return object in YAML json  Return object in JSON
 ```

 ### With Json from stdin